Table of Contents

 Any suspected Onyen compromise must be reported immediately via 962-HELP.
 The reporting party should ask that an “Onyen compromise” ticket be created and assigned to ITS Security as a “critical” ticket.

-For further information about your Onyen, refer to the Onyen FAQs.
-Please read the Onyen Password FAQs for more information regarding passwords.
+For further information about your Onyen and Password.
+Please read the Onyen and Password FAQs for more information regarding passwords.
 If you have further questions, you may reach us at firstname.lastname@example.org or contact 962-HELP.